Running Your First Scan¶

 To avoid encountering errors, it is important to ensure that the scan is executed using the correct input format.

-If you workflow is a domain or a list of subdomains¶
+If your input is a domain or a list of subdomains¶

 Example inputs: example.com